Parsippany NJ Speeding Ticket Lawyer

 If you have been cited for speeding in Morris County, New Jersey, it is in your best interests to consult an experienced traffic attorney.
 The Tormey Law Firm is here to help you navigate the often complicated NJ traffic ticket system.
 We will work zealously to minimize your potential penalty and protect your driving privileges.
 Upon taking the case, we perform a detailed investigation into the circumstances that led to your ticket, with a particular focus on the officer’s report against you.
 Armed with this information, we will work to get your charges reduced to a no-point violation, such as unsafe driving, or dismissed altogether due to the lack of evidence against you.
-If you have been cited for speeding in New Jersey, contact the Tormey Law Firm today at 866-949-6948 for a free consultation.
+If you have been cited for speeding in Boonton, Dover, Madison, Rockaway, Parsippany, or elsewhere in Morris County, New Jersey contact the Tormey Law Firm in Morristown today at 866-949-6948 for a free consultation.

 Title 39 governs all traffic violations in the State of New Jersey.
 Specifically, speeding violations are governed by N.J.S.A.
 39:4-98, which provides, in pertinent part: